Are Shetland Sheepdogs Good with Kids? Family Guide

 Senior (7+ years)Every 6 monthsBlood work, urinalysis, Collie Eye Anomaly screening, Hip Dysplasia screening, Thyroid Disease screening

 Shetland Sheepdogs should receive breed-specific screening for collie eye anomaly starting at 3-5 years of age or earlier if symptoms appear.
-Early detection significantly improves treatment outcomes and quality of life.
+Proactive testing tends to pay for itself in avoided complications.

 Cost of Shetland Sheepdog Ownership

-Before committing to ownership, evaluate whether these costs are sustainable long-term for Shetland Sheepdog ownership:
+Before committing to ownership, evaluate whether these costs are sustainable long-term for Shetland Sheepdog ownership.

 More Shetland Sheepdog Guides